LarsBachmann/Seilsender/README.md

 - Download VNC Viewer using <https://www.realvnc.com/en/connect/download/viewer/> and install it.
 - Open VNC Viewer sign with your 'VNC connect' credentials.
 - Then select your team, you and double-click on the Raspberry Pi on the right side to connect.
 You’ll need to enter your VNC-Password you defined during VNC Setup.
-- After you are connected, you can now control the Raspberry Pi via Internet an VNC from your PC.
-You will no longer need dedicated keyboard, mouse and monitor to access your Raspberry Pi.
+- After you are connected, you can now control the Raspberry Pi via the Internet and VNC from your PC.
+You will no longer need a dedicated keyboard, mouse and monitor to access your Raspberry Pi.

+We recommend you use VNC from this point on to remotely configure your Raspberry Pi.

 ### Register your Seilsender